stargily2017/Time_series-climate_analysis/README.md

-# sqlalchemy-challenge
-Climate Analysis in Honolulu, Hawaii.
+# Time series climate analysis in Honolulu, Hawaii

+## Excecutive Summary

-Part 1 Analyze and Explore the Climate Data In this section, I used Python and SQLAlchemy to do a basic climate analysis and data exploration of your climate database.
-Specifically, SQLAlchemy ORM(object-relational mapper) queries, Pandas, and Matplotlib.
+Using Python and SQLAlchemy, to explore the basic climate analysis and data exploration with climate database.
+To help with my trip planning, I decided to do a climate analysis about the area.

+## Methedology

+## Skills

+SQLAlchemy ORM(object-relational mapper) queries, Pandas, and Matplotlib.

 Use the SQLAlchemy create_engine() function to connect to your SQLite database.